Postmark Delivers Email. MultiMail Proves Who Sent It.

 ECDSA-signed agent identity on every message

-Every message carries X-MultiMail-Agent and X-MultiMail-Sig headers.
-The signature covers the message content and agent ID, so downstream systems can verify which agent sent a message without relying on the spoofable From address.
+Every message carries an X-MultiMail-Identity header: an ECDSA P-256 signed claim over the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity.
+Downstream systems can verify which agent sent a message without relying on the spoofable From address.

 EU AI Act Article 50 compliance without per-agent instrumentation